AlexLandherr/loa_roadshow/README.md

 > ✅ Verified working end-to-end on Debian 12 with VLC, mpv, and Plex (HDR10 passthrough).

+## Background: what is a “roadshow” presentation?
+In the mid-20th century, some prestige films opened as **roadshow presentations**: limited engagements with reserved seating, printed souvenir programs, and overture/entr’acte music, often with an **intermission** placed at a dramatic midpoint.
+These elements were designed to give the screening a theatrical, event-like character and to accommodate projection/reel changes in very long films (Wikipedia 2025a; Wikipedia 2025b).

+*Lawrence of Arabia* premiered in 1962 in just such a format.
+The original release ran for roughly 222 minutes **plus an overture, an intermission, and exit music**; subsequent restorations have likewise preserved the overture/intermission structure (Wikipedia 2025b).
+In home-media contexts, those elements may be omitted or separated unless deliberately reconstructed; this project re-creates the roadshow flow—**Overture → Act I → Intermission (black screen, no audio/subs) → Entr’acte → Act II**—inside a single, HDR10-compliant MKV to match the historical presentation (Wikipedia 2025a; Wikipedia 2025b).

+Roadshow engagements of epic features included overture, intermission, and entr’acte material, with the intermission intended as a short, scheduled pause.
+Contemporary exhibitor guidance reproduced by the Widescreen Museum specifies that “the length of an intermission should be between ten and fifteen minutes at most,” reflecting industry practice for reserved-seat roadshows of the period (Widescreen Museum, n.d.).
+Modern archival/repertory screenings of Lawrence of Arabia continue this convention; for example, TIFF lists its 70mm presentations of the film as including a 15-minute intermission (TIFF, 2024).
+This project’s default 600-second gap follows that norm.

+- Disc 1 of the linked-to Blu-ray contains the Overture (to black) → Act I → **INTERMISSION** card followed by end of Disc 1.
+It's duration (@ 24000/1001 fps) is ~2 hours 19 minutes 23 seconds.
+- Disc 2 of the linked-to Blu-ray contains the Entr'acte (to black) → Act II → End credits.
+It's duration (@ 24000/1001 fps) is ~1 hour 27 minutes 38 seconds.

+As such this projects default uses an Intermission of 10 minutes such that the final video duration is 3 hours 57 minutes 1 second.

+### References
+- Wikipedia (2025a) *Intermission (film)*. https://en.wikipedia.org/wiki/Intermission_(film)
+ (Accessed: 2025-10-05).
+- Wikipedia (2025b) *Lawrence of Arabia (film) — Release and restoration notes*. https://en.wikipedia.org/wiki/Lawrence_of_Arabia_(film)
+ (Accessed: 2025-10-05).
+- Widescreen Museum (n.d.) *Intermissions, Lounges and Foyers*. https://www.widescreenmuseum.com/sound/stereo20.htm
+ (Accessed: 2025-10-05).
+- TIFF (2024) *Lawrence of Arabia (70mm)*. https://tiff.net/events/lawrence-of-arabia
+ (Accessed: 2025-10-05).

 ## Features

 - **BL-only HDR10 video:** Demuxes Dolby Vision streams and keeps base layer (BL).